civictechdc/civictechdc-website/README.md

 git clone git@github.com:[YOUR GITHUB NAME]/codefordc-website

-2. You can work on the master branch (which is the default), but it's preferable to set up a new branch if you're working on a specific feature:
+2. You can work on the main branch (which is the default), but it's preferable to set up a new branch if you're working on a specific feature:

 `git checkout -b [NEW BRANCH NAME]`